mcohen113/Project2/README.md

 Searches return all the days of a particular holiday, and can be saved and deleted as favorites in a separate column.
 Then they can click on the links of their favorites and learn more about the history and traditions behind these holy days.

 ![alt tag](./images/PJ2Wirefrm.png)

+The concept came from the idea of how the holiday of Hannukah always falls at a different time of year in relation to Christmas, fluctuating back and forth by weeks or even months within the Gregorian calendar between November and December.
+While going through the data within the API I noticed that at certain point around the 90s -3990's that is- the holiday fell twice within the year ending in the earliest days of January and beginning again in before the new year in December.
+In 4001, Hannukah will fall twice within the same year.

+In the year 4000, there will be no Hannukah!
 ------

 Functionality